 I’m so excited about this recipe!!!!
-This deliciously creamy, smooth, rich, and healthy Vegan butter is an ultimate vegan alternative to traditional butter!
-Whether you are Vegan, vegetarian or none of the above I’m sure this creamy butter will titillate your senses.
+This deliciously creamy, smooth, rich, and healthy Vegan butter is the ultimate vegan alternative to traditional butter!
+Whether you are Vegan, vegetarian, or none of the above, I’m sure this creamy butter will titillate your senses.

-This butter has a perfect consistency, spreads well, melts nicely on toast, goes perfect with rice, dahls, buckwheat, pasta, it is great for baking and the list goes on… The most challenging part for me is to not overdo it 😆.
+This butter has a perfect consistency, spreads well, melts nicely on toast, goes perfectly with rice, dahls, buckwheat, and pasta.
+It is great for baking, and the list goes on… The most challenging part for me is to not overdo it 😆.

 watch me do it